 2. A New Obsession (Season 2 Episode 3)

 Joe changes his name and moves to LA to start afresh.
 Aspiring to be a “good man” now, he forces himself to leave his old methods behind.
-But at the end of the day, he is who he is and the demons of his past will always be with him.
+But at the end of the day, he is who he is, and the demons of his past will always be with him.
 He meets yet another woman and starts obsessing about her all over again.
 However, this time around, he holds himself back from actually getting close to her and keeps things platonic.
 Time and again, he reminds himself how Love (his new “victim”) is “different from all the other women he has met.”

-With this, he eventually does submit to his desires and after brewing things up for a very long time now, the two of them have sex for the first time, but little does he know that what started off as an obsession will later lead to something much more gruesome.
+With this, he eventually does submit to his desires, and after brewing things up for a very long time now, the two of them have sex for the first time, but little does he know that what started as an obsession will later lead to something much more gruesome.
 Season 3 takes a step back when it comes to unnecessary nudity and sex, and in more than one way, it makes almost every sex scene significant in context with the overarching plot.

 1. A Consequence (Season 2 Episode 4)

 Episode 4 features another scene wherein Delilah, Joe’s landlady, has sex with a cop.
 As insignificant as this scene may seem at that moment, it later becomes a major plot point.
-In the episodes that follow, after Joe’s breakup with Love, Delilah and Joe get close to each other.
+After Joe’s breakup with Love, Delilah and Joe get close to each other in the episodes that follow.